Top 5 Dangers of Heroin Abuse

 - Liver Damage: Due to heroin metabolism as well as adulterants or contaminants in the drug.
 Also due to secondary effects of IV drug use such as septic embolism.

-- Hepatitis B or C: Viral liver infection commonly acquired by IV drug use.
+- Hepatitis B or C: Viral liver infection acquired by IV drug use.
 Can progress to cirrhosis of the liver.

 - Kidney Damage: Due to adulterants or contaminants in heroin as well as secondary effects of IV drug use such as rhabdomyolysis.

-- HIV/AIDS: Autoimmune disorder commonly acquired by IV drug use.
+- HIV/AIDS: Autoimmune disorder acquired by IV drug use.
 If untreated it can result in a variety of illnesses, pneumocystis pneumonia, and finally death.